The Adrenaline Cycle That Keeps You Functional At Work

 I began to feel permanently "tired but wired".
 Things I used to enjoy like reading a book were difficult as it was hard to sit still.
 Even when I went on holiday, I would need a few days to transition into it and would feel miserable while the chemicals in my brain readjusted.
 Sometimes the holiday would be over and I was only just starting to wind down.

-I didn’t know at the time but these are all classic symptoms of a typical adrenaline slump - and for me they were becoming more and more common, to the point where it felt easier just to keep going than to stop and deal with the consequences.
+I didn’t know at the time but these are all classic symptoms of a typical adrenaline slump and for me they were becoming more and more common, to the point where it felt easier just to keep going than to stop and deal with the consequences.
 This is the trap that leads directly to adrenaline burnout.

-How Adrenaline Burnout Impacts Work Quality
+How Adrenaline Burnout Affects Your Work Quality

-Another impact of adrenaline burnout I hadn’t expected was the decline in my work quality.
+Another impact of adrenaline burnout was the decline in my work quality.
 I found it increasingly difficult to focus on one task at a time, so multitasking became my default.
 The problem is, when we multitask, we give less attention to each task which often means more mistakes, rework, and wasted energy.
 In fact, research shows that multitasking can reduce productivity by as much as 40% .

 I also noticed my decision making skills deteriorating.
 I was constantly second guessing myself and in retrospect this makes sense; when you are in a constant fight-or-flight state your brain makes decisions based on fear, not logic, experience or emotional intelligence.